-The regular period of employment for the members of the Faculty is a nine month academic year.
+The regular period of employment for the members of the faculty is a nine-month academic year.
 Variations to the normal term of employment must be established in writing and approved by the President.
-In the event full time Faculty employment consists of a single semester (except summer semester) the faculty salary will be one-half (50%) of the nine-month academic year salary.
+In the event full-time faculty employment consists of a single semester (except summer semester) the faculty salary will be one-half (50%) of the nine-month academic year salary.

-In circumstances when a faculty member begins or ends employment within a semester, the daily rate of compensation will be calculated in accordance with the Coastal Carolina University Policies and Procedures Manual (policy # 1256.050301).
+In circumstances when a faculty member begins or ends employment within a semester, the daily rate of compensation will be calculated in accordance with the Coastal Carolina University.

 All members of the faculty will be available for work seven calendar days prior to the first day of classes through May 15.
-The terms and conditions of each faculty member's teaching, research and service will be recommended by the Dean and Provost and will be outlined in a letter of appointment issued by the President.
+The terms and conditions of each faculty member's teaching, research, and service will be recommended by the Dean and Provost and will be outlined in a letter of appointment issued by the President.

 Outside employment of a professional nature during normal working hours is permitted only when in compliance with the policies put forth in section IV.
-B. 4 above.
+B. 4.

-Continuing full-time members of the Faculty (i.e. full-time appointments not made for a specific time period) may teach during summer sessions depending on the size of enrollment, class availability, and the availability of funds.
+Continuing full-time members of the faculty (i.e. full-time appointments not made for a specific time period) may teach during summer sessions depending on the size of enrollment, class availability, and the availability of funds.

 Faculty members may not receive compensation for tutoring students in any course for which they have the authority to grant the student credit or grades.
-This provision will not be interpreted as prohibiting any faculty member from tutoring for remuneration in subjects over which they have no authority to grant student credit or grades.
+This provision will not be interpreted as prohibiting any faculty member from tutoring for remuneration in instances for which they have no authority to grant student credit or grades.

-Employment and compensation in excess of an employee's regular salary for temporary, part-time contractual, honoraria, or consultative service performed for any State agency is considered "dual employment" and must be approved by the State Budget and Control Board.
-For further information, consult the Coastal Carolina University Policies and Procedures Manual (policy # 1256.0505).
+Employment and compensation in excess of an employee's regular salary for temporary, part-time contractual, honoraria, or consultative service performed for any State agency is considered "dual employment" and must be approved by the State Budget and Control Board (University Policy HREO-114).

-Faculty members who feel that action with regard to their salaries is inadequate may request further review of their records by submitting documentation as they believe is appropriate to the President for consideration.
-Only after following the procedure described in this section may the faculty member initiate a grievance according to the Faculty Grievance Procedure (see section V. C. above).
+Faculty members who feel that action with regard to their salaries is inadequate may request further review of their records by submitting documentation they deem appropriate for consideration by the President.
+Only after following the procedure described in this section may the faculty member initiate a grievance according to the Faculty Grievance Procedure (see section IV.
+C.).

-B. Appointments

-1. Affirmative Action Policy Statement
+- B. Appointments - 1.
+Affirmative Action Policy Statement